Rakesh-code65/randomise.me/CODE_OF_CONDUCT.md

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+They track ongoing work and make sure that it gets reviewed and merged in a timely manner.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions